-526 In addition to language, another variable that influences problem-solving and creativity is 527 culture (Kharkhurin, 2010a).
-Cultural differences have been found in how participants leverage language to solve problems.
-A review by Leung and colleagues (2008) reported that exposure to 528 529 multiple cultures was positively associated with performance on creativity tasks.
-Culture 530 impacted the cognitive processes that support creativity, such as the retrieval of unconventional 531 knowledge and ideas from less familiar cultures.
-The definition of creativity shifts depending on 532 the culture.
-Easterners value adherence to social norms and define creativity in terms of the 533 individual's moral and social contributions to society (Rudowicz & Yue, 2000) and whether the 534 creative piece is "appreciated by others" (Rudowicz, 2003).
-In contrast, Westerners value 535 novelty and utility as defining features of creativity, including atypical exemplars (i.e., "a break 536 from tradition," Niu & Sternberg, 2006).
-Future research will need to disentangle 537 multiculturalism from multilingualism by isolating the effects of multilingualism while 538 maintaining cultural homogeneity across participant groups (for example, by comparing 539 monolingual students enrolled in mainstream classrooms to monolingual students enrolled in 540 language immersion programs).
-And although experiments in controlled environments address 541 important questions regarding cause and effect, there is a strong need to create experimental 542 tasks that are culturally appropriate and mirror the activities and experiences that individuals face 543 daily.
-Moving forward, measures of creativity and problem-solving should aim to increase 544 external and ecological validity.
+(Rudowicz & Yue, 2000) and whether the creative piece is "appreciated by others" (Rudowicz, 2003).
+In contrast, Westerners value novelty and utility as defining features of creativity, including atypical exemplars (i.e., "a break from tradition," Niu & Sternberg, 2006).
+Future research will need to disentangle multiculturalism from multilingualism by isolating the effects of multilingualism while maintaining cultural homogeneity across participant groups (for example, by comparing monolingual students enrolled in mainstream classrooms to monolingual students enrolled in language immersion programs).
+And although experiments in controlled environments address important questions regarding cause and effect, there is a strong need to create experimental tasks that are culturally appropriate and mirror the activities and experiences that individuals face daily.
+Moving forward, measures of creativity and problem-solving should aim to increase external and ecological validity.

-545 Other avenues for potential research include looking at whether the number of languages 546 and degree of language exposure impact divergent and convergent thinking.
-As previously 547 mentioned in the Introduction, the amount of time spent living abroad significantly predicted 548 creativity (Maddux & Galinsky, 2009), illustrating that the quality of the experience is a driving 549 force behind creative problem solving.
-Therefore, the degree of exposure to multiple languages 550 should be examined in future studies.
-Because new experiences increase connections between 551 concepts and provide access to a richer pool of information, it may or may not be the case that 552 the effects of language could be additive such that with each additional language, multilinguals' 553 creative potential would increase as well.
-Future studies should look at the associations between 554 the number of languages known, creativity, and problem-solving abilities.
+Other avenues for potential research include looking at whether the number of languages and degree of language exposure impact divergent and convergent thinking.
+As previously mentioned in the Introduction, the amount of time spent living abroad significantly predicted creativity (Maddux & Galinsky, 2009), illustrating that the quality of the experience is a driving force behind creative problem solving.
+Therefore, the degree of exposure to multiple languages should be examined in future studies.
+Because new experiences increase connections between concepts and provide access to a richer pool of information, it may or may not be the case that the effect of language could be additive such that with each additional language, multilinguals' creative potential would increase as well.
+Future studies should look at the associations between the number of languages known, creativity, and problem-solving abilities.